cpg716/SuitSync/DATABASE.md

+# SuitSync Database Documentation

+> **Note:** For the latest project architecture, Docker usage, and environment variable documentation, see the main [README.md](./README.md) and the docs directory.

 # SuitSync Database Schema

 This document provides a visual overview of the core database models and their relationships in the SuitSync application, as defined in `prisma/schema.prisma`.